leto/mastering_dpow/README.md

     * One node will not have txindex
 * If both nodes can sync from scratch with no bad errors, then you are most likely done with integration!
-* Contact Komodo for the next round of instructions, which is Notary Nodes testing your code
+* Contact Hush for the next round of instructions, which is Notary Nodes testing your code

 * List of integrated coins and their header files